 The 2017 Budget (9 May 2017) contained announcements of capital gains tax measures designed to improve Australians’ access to a home at affordable cost.

-The Treasury Laws Amendment (Reducing Pressure on Housing Affordability Measures) Bill 2019 (now law) provides for up to an additional 10% capital gains tax discount on the capital gain attributable to an ownership interest in residential premises used to provide affordable housing for periods totalling at least 3 years (1,095 days), starting from 1 January 2018.
+The Affordable Housing capital gains incentive provides for (up to) an additional 10% capital gains tax discount on the capital gain from residential premises used to provide affordable housing for at least 3 years (1,095 days), starting from 1 January 2018.

-Based on the 3 year requirement, only CGT events occurring from 30 December 2020 (being 1,095 days from 1 January 2018) can be capable of being eligible for the 10% discount.
+Based on the 3 year requirement, only sales of the Affordable Housing from 30 December 2020 (being 1,095 days from 1 January 2018) are capable of being eligible for the extra 10% discount.

 The count of eligible days excludes any days as a foreign or temporary resident, and the 10% discount is apportioned to the period of ownership from 1 January 2018.